LucasJMO/E6Plus/classes/Pyromancer.md

 **Fire Immunity**: At 4th level a Pyromancer is immune to fire.

 **Fireballs**(Su): A 5th level Pyromancer can hurl explosive fire anywhere within 20 feet per level as a Full Round Action.
 This Fire explodes into a 10’ radius and inflicts 1d4 of Fire Damage per level.
 All creatures within the area are entitled to a Reflex save to halve damage (DC 10 + 1/2 class level + Charisma Modifier).

-**Nimbus**: Beginning at 5th level, a pyromancer can activate this ability as a move-equivalent action.
-Flames that harm neither the pyromancer nor her equipment engulf her entire body.
-While she is aflame, the character’s Charisma score increases by 4 and she gains damage reduction 2/magic.
-If she is targeted in melee, the attacker takes 2d4 points of fire damage.
-This ability lasts for up to 1 round per pyromancer level and is usable once per day.

 **Mind of Fire**(Su): As a standard action, 6th level Pyromancer can duplicate the effects of rage or confusion for a number of rounds equal to his class level.
 The target must be within short range, and is entitled to a Will Save to negate this effect (DC 10 + 1/2 class level + Charisma Modifier).
 This is a mind influencing compulsion effect, and an individual targeted by this ability cannot be affected by it again for another 24 hours.